soft-matter/trackpy/README.rst

 Main Features
 =============

-    - The widely used multiple particle tracking algorithm originally implemented by John Crocker and Eric Weeks in IDL is faithfully reimplemented in Python.
-Much is accomplished using the standard scipy and numpy modules, and each logical step is broken into a single-purpose function, rendering a succinct and modular code that is easy to customize.
-Key array-intensive steps that are not available from Python's standard scientific modules are imported from C.
+    - The widely-used multiple particle locating algorithm originally implemented by John Crocker and Eric Weeks in IDL is reimplemented in Python.
+Wherever possible, I use existing tools from scipy and numpy modules.
+Each logical step is broken into a single-purpose function, rendering a succinct and modular code that is easy to customize and maintain.
+Key array-intensive steps that are not available from Python's standard scientific modules are written in C and imported.
     - The trajectories of colloidal probes can be characteristized, grouped, and plotted using a suite of simple, convenient functions.
-    - Various models relate probe statistics to rheological response, including the all-important Generalized Stokes-Einstein and others, particularly models developed for interfacial microrheology.
+    - Various models (with more to come) relate probe statistics to rheological response, including the Generalized Stokes-Einstein implementation used in the Crocker/Grier code.
     - A sql module provides convenient functions for storing and loading data from a MySQL database.
 (A sample database schema is included.)
-    - A wrapper for the powerful video handling software FFmpeg helps slice sections of video to analyze and ameliorate book keeping headaches.
+    - A wrapper for the powerful video handling software FFmpeg helps slice sections of video to analyze and ameliorate book-keeping headaches.

 Dependencies